Back to Blog Home Page

 professional working on laptop notebook coffee

-Given your hiring team manages thousands of applicants each year, your company needs a robust applicant tracking system (ATS) in your HR tech stack to stay organized and achieve your hiring goals.
-In fact, over 95% of Fortune 500 companies currently use an ATS to manage and track applicants who apply to open positions.
+Your hiring team manages thousands of applicants each year, so your enterprise-level company needs a robust applicant tracking system (ATS) in your HR tech stack to achieve your hiring goals while staying organized.
+In fact, 99% of Fortune 500 companies currently use an ATS to manage and track job applicants.

 An ATS helps companies organize candidates for hiring and recruitment purposes.
-These systems allow businesses of all sizes and across industries to collect candidate information, organize prospects based on experience and skill set, and filter applicants.
+These systems allow businesses of all sizes and industries to collect candidate information, organize prospects based on experience and skill set, and filter them to determine the best fits for each open role.

 What features should enterprises look for in an ATS?

-Not each ATS is created equally.
+Not every ATS is created equally.
 Enterprises like yours need the most comprehensive technology available to handle the complexity and scope of your hiring efforts.

-For example, a modern ATS simplifies the recruiting process for talent acquisition (TA) teams by using automation and AI to empower talent acquisition teams to identify, reach out to, interview, and advance qualified candidates efficiently.
-Since open positions can attract thousands of candidates regardless of whether they have the necessary work experience, education, and certifications, automation saves companies and recruiters time that would otherwise be spent manually weeding out these job applicants.
+For example, a modern ATS simplifies the recruiting process for talent acquisition teams by using automation to efficiently identify, reach out to, interview, and advance qualified candidates.
+Since open positions can attract thousands of candidates regardless of whether they are qualified for the role, automation saves companies and recruiters time that would otherwise be spent manually weeding out these job applicants.

-In addition to automation, look for an ATS that allows your company to achieve the following tasks:
+In addition to automation, look for an ATS that allows your company to:

 • Post job openings on career sites and job boards

-• Connect with candidates on social media (such as LinkedIn)
+• Connect with candidates on social media platforms (such as LinkedIn)

 • Schedule interviews with potential candidates